 Processing of acoustic guitars (as with any instrument) will depend on its role in a song.
 Whether you’re after a ‘ticky’ strummed sound, or a natural, open round sound.
-With the help of some new, innovative plug-ins, I’ll show you how I process a decently recorded acoustic guitar and turn it into a an exquisite tone.
+With the help of some new, innovative plug-ins, I’ll show you how I process a decently recorded acoustic guitar and turn it into an exquisite tone.

 The key components of this signal chain are: